-Facebook Custom Audiences are an advanced feature that enable you to connect on Facebook with your existing contacts.
+Facebook Custom Audiences are an advanced feature that enable you to connect on Facebook with your existing contacts (beginners, check out our Facebook ads tutorial!).
 Getting in front of your existing customers and app users on their favorite social network reinforces your brand, but also gives you the opportunity to increase lifetime customer value, order frequency, and loyalty.

 This works the other way, too – you can increase the efficacy of your campaigns and avoid wasted clicks by excluding your existing customer list.
 If you’re offering a free trial to new users, for example, there’s no reason to show it to your loyal customers.

 Custom Audiences are created by uploading your customer phone list, or purchaser/subscriber email list in CSV or TXT format, to Facebook.
 You can also create a Custom Audience based on your site visitors (and specific pages visited on your site), or on specific actions taken within your game or app.

 Then target or exclude the whole list, or just specific subsets of it using other targeting parameters to home in on your ideal Facebook audience.

 This is crazy powerful!
 You could target your existing customers who work in a specific job function, make XX amount of money per year, and live in a certain ZIP code with a higher value product offer, if those insights told you these people are more apt to be your affluent customers.

 Or, you could target people who visited your company’s blog with offers to demo your product.
 They already know your name and were interested enough to visit you, but not to convert.
 Facebook Ads targeting that Custom Audience can close the gap.